ExpediaGroup/expediagroup-java-sdk/README.md

 ---

+## Documentation

+For comprehensive information about this repository and how to use it as SDK generation infrastructure, see the [DOCUMENTATION](DOCUMENTATION.md) guide.
+This covers:

+- Repository architecture and components
+- How product teams use this infrastructure
+- Workflow details and usage patterns
+- Getting started guide for new teams
+- Troubleshooting and support

+---

 ## Getting Help

 - **Toolkit Issues**: For problems specific to the SDK toolkit, please open an issue in this repository.